Training a Model¶

 Harmonic average of the precision and recall of a model.
 It is used to evaluate the quality of a model.
 A high F1 score indicates a good model.

-The evaluation values are MAE, MSE, and RMSE.
-The three error values can represent a difference between a real value and a predicted value.
+The evaluation parameters include Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+The three error values represent a difference between a real value and a predicted value.
 During multiple rounds of modeling, a group of error values is generated for each round of modeling.
-The method of checking whether a model is good is to check whether the three error values become smaller or larger.
+Use these error values to determine the quality of a model.
 A smaller error value indicates a better model.